-The London Region Distinctions Team invite you to an Online Advisory for those working towards their LRPS.
+The London Region Distinctions Team invite you to an Online Advisory for those working towards their LRPS

-At this particular event, we will be looking at both Images for Screen and Print submissions but obviously they will all be reviewed digitally.
+We will be looking at both Images for Screen and Print submissions but obviously they will all be reviewed digitally.

 For more details on this online event and what to expect on the day - link here